A West Coast Adirondack Redux by Michael Cobb

 Often, this is at the margins of the day, with the evening being perhaps the favorite margin.
 This can mean many different things to different people, but fundamentally it usually implies the yard should feel like some kind of horizontal extension of the interior living space.
 Why horizontal?
 This horizontal proximity provides the ability to quickly expand or retract the living experience occurring in the main living space to an adjacent surface.
 Whether food is being deployed from a nearby kitchen or an awning is deployed over a multi slide door, this horizontal proximity provides a movement to the yard that is not so much a migration as a “minor shift”.
 If there is a social event, it might simply be an organic expansion.

 Of course, the reality in California is also our topography.
 If you are lucky enough to have a view in your backyard, you also probably have the challenge of some kind of dropoff.
 In this context, the immediate outdoor space is often about a lighter version of the architecture.
 In this context, the structural challenges present at the building, are usually still present.
 Walls are mostly eliminated, but roofs can extend or turn into trellises.
 Floors are turned into hard surface terraces or deck elements.
-How shall we navigate what the client wants with the challenges the backyard presents?
-These myriad challenges could fill many blog posts.
-Hopefully, there will be future opportunities to discuss other aspects like pools and shade structures.
-For this article, I will confine myself to an important subject I’ve seen many homeowners encounter almost accidentally.
-The drop-off.
-When done correctly, it can be a gracious way to open the house up to a beautiful view or yard.
-When ill-conceived it can be a costly afterthought of view-blocking guardrails.

 The Minimal Solution.

 There is no doubt that retaining walls are a major cost factor in the design of a terrace on a hillside.
-It is worth knowing that many jurisdictions will not require a retaining wall to have a building permit if the height of that retaining wall is less than a certain height.
+Many jurisdictions will not require a retaining wall to have a building permit if the height of that retaining wall is less than a certain height.
 Thirty to thirty-six inches is a popular limitation, but there are often caveats associated with the nature of the slope above the retaining wall.
 If you are creating terraces for a downsloping backyard, the simple height limitation of the retaining wall itself can sometimes happily be the only thing that triggers a building permit.
 If this is the case, you will want to simply stay under this height limitation.

 The other major concern with terraces is the need for costly guardrails.
 The code requires you to have a 42" guardrail if you are 30" or more above grade where your terrace drops off.
 When someone is sitting down on a terrace, this 42" height requirement is right at eye level.
 Recalling the popular desire of most clients to have a "flow" to their backyard, we avoid these guardrails to keep the relationship to the backyard approachable and expansive.
 It is also worth noting a 30” deck height triggers the need for a building permit.
 For this reason, many DIY homeowners find themselves arranging their terracing around this rule.